Child and Youth Programs

 Who: Ages 6-12

-A 6-week online cooking program for preteen children.
+This is an 8-week hybrid program that includes in-person art and online cooking for preteen children.
 The program is intended to engage preteens by offering interactive and supportive activities to gain life skills, social skills, and interpersonal skills.

 Who: Ages 9 - 12